Fourth Sunday of Easter

 First Communion Programme

-The First Communion children will be taking part in a Celebration Mass at 10.30 today (Sunday).
+The First Communion children will have their final session today at 9.15 in the Parish Centre.
+Next Sunday they will take part in a Celebration Mass at 10.30.

-The First Communions take place on Sundays 6th, 13th and 20th May at the 10.30 Mass.
-These Masses will be very crowded, so regular attenders may prefer to attend other Masses on those weekends.
+The First Communions take place on Sundays 1st, 8th and 15th May at the 10.30 Mass.
+These Masses will be particularly crowded, so you may prefer to attend other Masses on those weekend.

-There will be a session for the confirmation candidates this Wednesday at 7pm.
-There will be a meeting for their parents on Wednesday 2nd May at 7.30pm in the Canon Smyth Parish Centre.
+The Confirmation candidates have their next session this Wednesday at 7pm in the Parish Centre.
+There will be a meeting for parents of Confirmation candidates on Wednesday 27th April at 7.30pm in the Parish Centre.